Part 17: Design Trajectories with Astrogator

 3. Select Insert Before... in the shortcut menu.

-4. Select Propagate () in the Segment Selection dialog box.
+4. Select Propagate () when the Segment Selection dialog box opens.

-5. Click OK to close the Segment Selection dialog box.
+5. Click OK to confirm your selection and to close the Segment Selection dialog box.

-6. Click Run Entire Mission Control Sequence () in the MCS toolbar.
+6. Click Run Entire Mission Control Sequence () on the MCS toolbar.

-7. Close both the Start Transfer.Differential Corrector: Finished and Transfer.Differential Corrector: Finished data windows.
+7. Close both the Start Transfer.Differential Corrector and Transfer.Differential Corrector Targeting Status windows.

 8. Bring the 3D Graphics window to the front.